-Many people forget to train their posterior heads, which can lead to an eventual forward slump of the shoulders.
+Many people forget to train their posterior heads, leading to an eventual forward slump of the shoulders.
 Fortunately, the following workout also contains exercises that specifically target the posterior head of the deltoids.

-Any time you’re training your shoulders, you need to be extra mindful about the rotator cuff.
-If you feel any sharp pains while doing these exercises stop immediately.
+Any time you’re developing your shoulders, you must be extra mindful about the rotator cuff.
+If you feel any sharp pains while doing these exercises, stop immediately.

 I suggest beginning with light weights.

 Gradually, you can add more weight as your shoulder mobility improves.

 A Deltoid Workout You Can Do Anywhere for More Shapely Shoulders

 Here are 12 exercises to get you started on developing and defining your shoulders: